Nibezak/payflow-package/docs/core/reference/products.md

 ### Price Break Pricing

 Price Break pricing is a concept in which when you buy in bulk, the cost per item will change (usually go down).
-With Pricing on Lunar, this is determined by the `min_quantity` column when creating prices.
+With Pricing on Payflow, this is determined by the `min_quantity` column when creating prices.
 For example:

 ```php
 Price::create([